dancarroll/dancarrollorg_hugo/content/blog/2010-03-open-source.md

 Where
 -----
-First things first, the code is available on [Bitbucket](http://bitbucket.org/dancarroll/dancarrollorg/) (with a mirror on [GitHub](http://github.com/dancarroll/dancarrollorg)).
+First things first, the code is available on [GitHub](https://github.com/dancarroll/dancarrollorg_django) (**note**: this is not the current version of the site).
 Feel free to browse the code, clone the repository, and ask me questions.
 Also, I would be more than happy to receive bug reports, fixes, and suggestions.

 Why
 ---